Garnik645/cpp_problems/doc/dict1.md

 For creating and deleting dynamic arrays you should use operators `new` and `delete`.

 ## 1. Main structure :star:
-Write a dictionary class, which will act as a dictionary book.
+Write a class for a dictionary book.
 Every dictionary will have a publication year and an array of words.
-It will also have some basic functionality to interact with objects of this type.
+It will also have some basic functionality for interacting with objects of this type.

 Member functions which should be implemented are provided below:
 ```c++